 Placement of students into ALC has been designed for students who have violated policies to the extent that exclusion or suspension from regular classes and extracurricular activities is warranted.
 The purpose of the ALC placement is to minimize the loss of academic learning during exclusion or suspension.

-Student behavior that is unacceptable while in ALC will result in an out-of- school suspension.
+Student behavior that is unacceptable while in ALC will result in an out-of- school suspension

-• Bullying
+Bullying

-HWMS prohibits acts of bullying.
+As defined by the State of Kansas, bullying is an intentional act that is severe, persistent, or pervasive that creates an intimidating, threatening or abusive educational environment.
+HMS prohibits acts of bullying.
 Bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and school's ability to educate students in a safe environment.
 Demonstration of appropriate behavior, treating others with civility and respect, and refusing to tolerate bullying is expected of administrators, faculty, staff, students, and volunteers.
 Bullying is repeated intentional or harmful behavior initiated by one or more students and directed toward another student.
 Bullying exists when a student with more social and/or physical power deliberately dominates and harasses another who has less power.
 Bullying differs from conflict.
 Two or more students can have a disagreement or a conflict.
 Bullying involves an imbalance of power where a bully targets a student who has difficulty defending him or herself.